tlswg/tls13-spec/draft-ietf-tls-tls13.md

 [[TODO: Should we require that tickets be bound to the existing symmetric cipher suite.
 See the TODO above about early_data and PSK.??]

+#### Post-Handshake Authentication

+The server is permitted to request client authentication at any time after the handshake has completed by sending a CertificateRequest message.
+The client SHOULD respond with the appropriate Authentication messages.
+If the client chooses to authenticate, it MUST send Certificate, CertificateVerify, and Finished.
+If it declines, it MUST send an empty Certificate message followed by Finished.
+Note: because there may already be application data messages in flight, the server MUST be prepared to receive an arbitrary number of such messages before receiving the Authentication messages.

 #  Cryptographic Computations